koodikulma-fi/mixin-types/README.md

 ### 9.2.
 Mixin TS helpers: `ReClass<Class, Instance?, ConstructorArgs?>`

-- As of v1.1.1, there is also variant: `ReClassArgs<Class, ConstructorArgs, Instance?>`
+- As of v1.1.1, there is also variant: `ReClassArgs<Class, ConstructorArgs, Instance?>`.

 ```typescript